-This surgery is done by an ear, nose, and throat (ENT) doctor or otolaryngologist.
-During surgery, the doctor removes the fluid from your child’s middle ear and places a tiny tube in the eardrum.
+This surgery is done by an ear, nose, and throat (ENT) healthcare provider or otolaryngologist.
+During surgery, the healthcare provider removes the fluid from your child’s middle ear and places a tiny tube in the eardrum.
 This tube creates a very small tunnel between the outer ear canal and the middle ear.
 This tunnel balances air pressure on both sides of the eardrum and prevents fluid buildup.
 In most cases, surgery can be done on both ears in less than 30 minutes.
 In some children, the adenoids are also removed.
 The adenoids are small glands behind the nose and roof of the mouth.
 If adenoid problems are also being treated, surgery takes a little longer.

 After surgery is completed, your child will be taken to a recovery area.
 Once fully awake, your child should be able to go home.

-Call the doctor if:
+Call the healthcare provider if:

 Your child has bleeding from the ears

-There is drainage from the ears after the first few days or increased drainage.
+There is drainage from the ears after the first few days or increased drainage

-Sticky or discolored fluid drains out of the ear after the first 48 hours.
+Sticky or discolored fluid drains out of the ear after the first 48 hours

 Your child has had a seizure caused by the fever

-You child is dizzy, confused, extremely drowsy, or has a change in mental state.
+You child is dizzy, confused, extremely drowsy, or has a change in mental state